oasisfeng/island/faq.md

 Frequently Asked Questions
 ==========================

+Is Island compatible with my device?
+---

+If you are facing setup failure, malfunction with apps in Island or any other issues and wondering whether Island is compatible with your device / ROM, please try [TestDPC](https://play.google.com/store/apps/details?id=com.afwsamples.testdpc)，the official "Android for Work" test tool from Google.

+If TestDPC also does not work properly on your device, there's a high chance that your device / ROM is incompatible with "Android for Work", please contact your device vendor or ROM maintainer, mentioning the TestDPC not working issue.

+If TestDPC works flawlessly but Island does not, please [file an issue](https://github.com/oasisfeng/island/issues) with logcat attached for us to further analyze.
+If you are not familiar with logcat, please "Take bug report" in system "Settings - (System) - Developer options" and share the bug-report privately.

 Error in setup: "Oops!
 Couldn't set up your work profile.
 Contact your IT department or try again later."
 ---